-We currently expect to incur indebtedness in the amount of approximately \$30.0 million, of which approximately \$5.0 million will be included in cash on hand at the time of the spin-off.
+We have not yet finalized our post-separation capitalization, however, we currently expect to incur indebtedness in the amount of approximately \$25.0 million, of which approximately \$5.0 million will be included in cash on hand at the time of the spin-off.
 The amount of indebtedness reflects proceeds from issuance, including approximately \$1.2 million in estimated financing cost.
+We intend to update and include pro forma financial information reflecting our post-separation capitalization in an amendment to this information statement.